projen/projen/README.md

 project.synth();
 ```

-Now run:
+And re-run:

 ```shell
 pj
 ```

-This will be added:
+And this will be added:

 * The `jsii` section in your `package.json` file will now have a `python` entry.
 * The `release.yml` github workflow will include a release job that will release your module to PyPI.

+## API Reference

 See [API Reference](./API.md) for more details.